 - If I am applying for the BASc, can I select a second choice of dual degree with another French partner university?

 No, candidates are only permitted to select one dual degree programme on their Sciences Po application form.
 However, if you are also applying to an international dual degree at one of the six dual degree programmes that require candidates to apply through the partner institution and not Sciences Po, in this case alone, you will be permitted to submit two separate application forms.

 - If I attend the BASc in Reims, will I have to pick a regional focus?
 Will I have obligations in terms of language courses?

 - I am newly admitted, who are my new contacts?

-If you have questions regarding bursaries and financial aid, student welfare and support as well as housing and residence permits please contact our Student services through their online contact form.
+If you need information on your registration (tuition fees, health insurance, student card...) or scholarships and financial aid, student welfare and support as well as housing and residence permits please contact the Student services center through their online contact form.

-Please note that the Administrative registration's office and the Student Services do not take questions by phone.
-The Admissions office's call center only answers questions regarding admissions and current applications (newly admitted students must refer to the Administrative registration office or the Student Services Office).
+The Admissions office only answers questions regarding admissions and ongoing applications (newly admitted students must refer to the Student Services Center).

 If you are an exchange student, please contact the International Affairs Office.